Who We Are

 Sabrina L. Burress.
 MA, Resident in Counseling •

-I am a native of Staunton, Va where I currently live and work.
-I have worked in myriad settings since beginning my professional journey in 2001.
-And spent a great deal of my early adulthood trying to figure out =exactly what being a career professional would mean to me.
-In 2011 I made a significant shift from working in the business administration sector to thriving in the human services sector.
-This was such a profoundly affirming transition in my professional journey.
-As I felt like it took me back to the roots of concepts that had always been important to me: Ideas of activism, advocacy, collaboration, and innovation that are core components to providing comprehensive mental health services.
+A native of Staunton, Virginia, I felt the draw to come back home after having worked in a myriad of places since the start of her professional journey in 2001.
+It wasn’t until 2011 that I felt called to make the change from working in the business administration sector to the human services sector.
+This transition was a profoundly affirming decision within my professional career.
+This change brought me back to the roots of concepts deeply important to me: Ideas of activism, advocacy, collaboration, and innovation, which are the core components to providing comprehensive mental health services.

-Over the past 7 years I have become a more determined, compassionate, person-centered leader and mental health professional with diverse leadership experiences in community- and family-focused mental health.
-In professional and personal development, I honor the importance of connections between community engagement, strengths-based learning, and a more holistic approach to needs-based client supports.
-As a clinician this shows up through a family-systems approach, with specific interest in attachment-focused treatment, and utilization of more behaviorally based methods as appropriate for the client.
+In the following years I have become more determined, compassionate, person-centered leader and mental health professional with diverse leadership experiences in community- and family-focused mental health.
+In professional and personal development, I honor the importance of connections between community engagement, strengths-based learning, and a holistic approach to needs-based client support.
+As a clinician this shows up through my family-systems approach, with specific interest in attachment-focused treatment.
+Additionally, I utilize more behaviorally based methods as appropriate for the client.

 Charles F. Shepard, LPC, NCC • Co-founder, Clinical Director